wilclauzel/vinted-frontend/README.md

 This project, carried out as part of the Le Reacteur training, aims to put into practice our knowledge in React on the frontend part.

-The Vinted project is composed of 2 parts the backend and the frontend (application treated here).
+The Vinted Clone project is composed of 2 parts the backend and the frontend (application treated here).
 The latter is the website for managing offers.

+This project, with a pedagogical aim, should allow us to put forward our knowledge to employers.

 ## Overview